saskaak/css-manifesto/src/sections/dont-style-the-tags.md

 }
 ```

 The fact that such styles are applied to `div` selector is obviously ridiculous.
 Every time a `div` is placed anywhere, the first thing you'd have to do would be to override these styles with something actually useful.
-And each time you'd have to do these overrides for both the base style and the focus style.
+And each time you'd have to do these overrides for both the base style and the hover style.
 Working on this kind of a codebase would be absolutely infuriating.
 Now that we've established that, think about this:

 ```scss
 button {